WillTheFarmer/apache-logs-to-mysql/.github/README.md

 |%v|The canonical ServerName of the server serving the request.|
 |%p|The canonical port of the server serving the request.|

-Application is designed to use this ***extended*** LogFormat.
+Application is designed to use the ***csv2mysql*** LogFormat.
 LogFormat has comma-separated values and adds 7 Format Strings.
 A complete list of Format Strings with descriptions indicating added Format Strings below.
 ```
 LogFormat "%v,%p,%h,%l,%u,%t,%I,%O,%S,%B,%{ms}T,%D,%^FB,%>s,\"%H\",\"%m\",\"%U\",\"%q\",\"%{Referer}i\",\"%{User-Agent}i\",\"%{farmwork.app}C\"" csv2mysql
 ```